Kitware/CMake/Modules/readme.txt

 the package that is compatible with the version requested.
 If a compatible version of the package cannot be found the module should not report success.
-The version of the package found should be stored in "XXX_VERSION..." version variables docmented by the module.
+The version of the package found should be stored in "XXX_VERSION..." version variables documented by the module.

 If the QUIET option is given to the command it will set the variable XXX_FIND_QUIETLY to true before loading the FindXXX.cmake module.
 If